xbeat/Machine-Learning/README.md

 Introduction to Convolutional Neural Networks (CNNs)

 Convolutional Neural Networks are a class of deep learning models designed to process grid-like data, such as images.
 They're particularly effective for tasks like image classification, object detection, and facial recognition.
 CNNs use specialized layers that apply convolution operations to extract features from input data.

+## Compact Clustering with Hierarchical Linkage Methods in Python

+Hierarchical Clustering Linkage Methods

+Hierarchical clustering is a popular unsupervised learning technique used to group similar data points into clusters.
+The choice of linkage method in hierarchical clustering significantly impacts the shape and compactness of the resulting clusters.
+This presentation explores various linkage methods, with a focus on identifying which method produces more compact clusters using Python.

 ## Visualizing Complex Analysis with Python